 How long does the process take?

 There is no set time for the process, each assignment is treated on a case-by-case basis, but there is a requirement to fulfil certain criteria when making the application to assign intellectual property away from the Crown.
-The requestor must satisfy the Keeper, who is responsible for the administration of Crown copyright and database rights under Letters Patent from Her Majesty the Queen, that there is a clear need for the assignment and it will not undermine the policies or activities of HMG.
+The requestor must satisfy the Keeper, who is responsible for the administration of Crown copyright and database rights under Letters Patent from His Majesty the King, that there is a clear need for the assignment and it will not undermine the policies or activities of HMG.